JustEnoughLinuxOS/distribution/README.md

 * Write the image to an SDCARD using an imaging tool.
 Common imaging tools include [Balena Etcher](https://www.balena.io/etcher/), [Raspberry Pi Imager](https://www.raspberrypi.com/software/), and [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/).
 If you're skilled with the command line, dd works fine too.

 ## Installation
+* JELOS is installed by restoring an image file and [Flashing](https://github.com/JustEnoughLinuxOS/distribution/tree/main#flashing) to a device's internal storage or an external sd card.
-* JELOS includes an installation tool.
-The installation tool can be found in the tools menu.
+* On x86 devices JELOS includes an installation tool.
+The installation tool can be found in the tools menu, which is one of the systems listed within ES.
+* JELOS operating system is stored on an Ext4 partition that can be read by LINUX but is not natively readable on Windows.
+Currently it is not possible to access the primary JELOS Ext4 partition on Windows to transfer roms.
+* On devices that support a second sd card, the sd card can be formatted as Ext4, NTFS or exFAT.
+JELOS will automatically detect the second SD card on boot and configure the relevant folders for storing roms.

 ## Upgrading
 * Download and install the update online via the System Settings menu.